$\mathbb{Q}$-curves, Hecke characters and some Diophantine equations: Construction of the Hecke character

-For general real quadratic fields, the computation is more subtle as compatibility needs to be checked at a fundamental unit.
-We run some numerical experiments with real quadratic fields (a couple of hundreds) and in all cases, a character of the expected conductor is found.
-In a sequel we will explain how to compute the Hecke character for real quadratic fields and use them to solve our equations for some negative values of $d$.
+For general real quadratic fields we run some numerical experiments (a couple of hundreds) and in all cases, a character of the expected conductor is found.
+The result will be explained (and proved) in a sequel (see \cite{2103.06965}).

-\begin{thm} Suppose that $K/\Q$ is imaginary quadratic.
-Then the twisted representation $\rho_{E,p}\otimes \chi$ descends to a $2$-dimensional representation of $\Gal_\Q$ attached to a newform of weight $2$, Nebentypus $\varepsilon$, level $N$ given by

-where the product is over odd primes, and $\id{q}$ denotes a prime of $K$ dividing $q$.
-The value of $e$ is one of:

-If $2$ ramifies in $K$ but $d$ is odd, the value of $e$ belongs to the set $\{2,3,4,5,6,8\}$.
-However as will be explained in Remark~\ref{rem:computationd=1}, it suffices to compute only the spaces with $e$ in $\{6, 8\}$.
-Furthermore, the coefficient field is a quadratic extension of $\Q(\chi)$. \end{thm}

-\begin{proof} As was mentioned before, the result follows mostly by Ribet's theorem, but we give an alternative proof based on Galois representations (which is well known to experts) to get the full statement.

-Let $\rho$ denote $\rho_{E,p}\otimes \chi$.
-Its conductor equals $\lcm\{N_E,\cond(\chi)^2\}$ and its Nebentypus matches $\varepsilon$ restricted to $\Gal_K$ (by the first claim of Theorem~\ref{thm:charexistence}).
-Let $\tau$ be as in Theorem~\ref{thm:charexistence} (i.e. an element of $\Gal_\Q$ whose restriction to $\Gal(K/\Q)$ is non-trivial) and suppose furthermore that it corresponds to complex conjugation (although this is not really necessary).
-It is enough to define the extension of $\rho$ at $\tau$ and check the Nebentypus statement on it.